RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 See the comments in the code for more details.

-Fore more information on Caffe's available solvers http://caffe.berkeleyvision.org/tutorial/solver.html.
+For more information on Caffe's available solvers, see [http://caffe.berkeleyvision.org/tutorial/solver.html](http://caffe.berkeleyvision.org/tutorial/solver.html).

 ## Training ##